My Controversy with Calvin

 Deceitful it is o’er all things,

-God tests it when He pulls the reigns.
+God tests it when He pulls the reins.

 Hezekiah knew this part,